StackExchange/stack-blog/_posts/2016-10-26-Why-Stack-Overflow-Doesnt-Care-About-Ad-Blockers.md

 layout: post
 title: Why Stack Overflow Doesn't Care About Ad Blockers
 author: stevvve
-date: TBD
+date: 2016-02-09
 draft: true
-hero: TBD
+description: What's the deal with ad blockers?
-description: TBD
+tags:
-tags: TBD
+- community
 ---
 Hi!
 I’m Steve Feldman, Senior Ad Ops Manager at Stack Overflow.
 My whole life I've been fascinated by advertising.
 Even as a kid, I wondered what a company was trying to tell me by using one word instead of another in an ad.
 Over time, I developed a strong (read: subjective) opinion of what makes an ad 'good,' and what makes an ad 'bad.'
 It took me many years-- in fact, it wasn't until joining the Ad Sales team at Stack Overflow-- to finally figure out that the common thread shared by the best ads is *relevance*.
 Maintaining that relevance is how **we’ve** managed to avoid one of the biggest issues facing publishers today: ad blocking.